RIDE TO THE ANDAMAN - FROM CHIANG MAI TO PHUKET

 Day 9 / Khao Lak to Phuket

-After lunch, we return to shore and ride toward Phuket Island, crossing the iconic Sarasin Bridge — the symbolic gateway to Thailand’s largest island.
+From there, we ride toward Phuket Island, crossing the iconic Sarasin Bridge the gateway to Thailand’s largest island.
+Our journey ends at a hotel near Patong Beach, where white sands and lively streets await.

-As the sun sets, celebrate the adventure with a stroll along Patong’s walking street — live music, night markets, and endless energy to close out an unforgettable ride.
+As the sun sets, we’ll explore Patong’s vibrant walking street, filled with bars, live music, night markets, and endless entertainment the perfect way to celebrate the end of an unforgettable ride.

 Bike Tour Asia riders on a longtail boat exploring limestone cliffs at Phang Nga Bay, southern Thailand